Sales and Use Tax Frequently Asked Questions

 How can I obtain a sales and use tax number?

-To obtain a sales and use tax account number you must submit a completed Business Registration Application, Form NC-BR.
-The form can be submitted electronically for immediate issuance of an account number, or it can be mailed to: N. C. Department of Revenue, Post Office Box 25000, Raleigh, N. C. 27640.
-You may obtain the Form NC-BR online, by mail, or by contacting the Taxpayer Assistance and Collection Center at 1-877-252-3052 (toll free).
+To obtain a sales and use tax account number you must register online using the online business registration portal or submit a completed Form NC-BR, Business Registration Application, to the address at the bottom of the application.
+You may obtain Form NC-BR online, by mail, or by contacting the Taxpayer Assistance and Collection Center at 1-877-252-3052 (toll free).
 After your application is processed, you will be mailed information concerning your Sales and Use Tax Account ID and pre-printed forms on which to report your sales and use tax and submit with your payment.
 The Department will also mail a Certificate of Registration that is required to be displayed at your place of business.

 How long does it take to get a sales tax number?

-Most applicants registering electronically will receive their account number instantly.
+Most applicants registering using the online business registration portal will receive their account number instantly.
 Others will receive their account number within ten business days.
 If the registration is not filed electronically, it may take up to four weeks.
 Sales tax numbers cannot be obtained over the telephone.

 How do I obtain sales and use tax forms?